M.Ed. in Counselor Education

-- Obtain at least a B- in each course for degree credit and satsisfactory (S) grades in practicum and internship.
+- Obtain at least a B- in each course for degree credit and satisfactory (S) grades in practicum and internship.

-- Successfully meet the Curry School of Education's comprehensive examination requirement.
+- Successfully meet the Curry School of Education and Human Development's comprehensive examination requirement.

 - Successfully meet the Key Professional Disposition requirements of the Counselor Education program, which are evaluated at the end of the first three semesters.

 Our mission is to prepare ethical, culturally competent school counselors who address individual and systemic barriers to educational achievement and personal development in the context of a comprehensive school counseling program.
 Our graduate students will demonstrate a commitment to advocate for their PK-12 students, the systems in which they live and work, and the school counseling profession.
 Upon graduation, our students will be competent in promoting the academic, career, and social-emotional development of students from diverse cultural backgrounds.
 Our students will demonstrate competency in the development, implementation and evaluation of a comprehensive school counseling program.